-Putting wood inside a vacuum tank will make it absorbs more chemicals that will protect it against frost, fungi, m and moisture retention!
+Putting wood inside a vacuum tank will make it absorbs more chemicals that will protect it against frost, fungi,

 Once treated the timber is ready to be used for decking, structural frames, fencing, posts and trellis projects.
-Treated timber will not rot or grow i which makes it longer lasting when in an outside environment!
+Treated timber will not rot or grow

 - Protects against moisture retention

 - Does not rot or absorb moisture in the air

 - Keeps your structures strong and stable

 TOP TIP: You should still oil and stain your treated timber because the more treatment your timber frames and structures hold the longer they will last!

 No, you can use normal timber but you will have to treat the timber yourself or you are just going to be replacing it in a few years because it will rot and become unstable!
 We always advise our readers to use treated timber especially for structures such as decking, rails, sheds and trellis.

 Yes, the more stain the better and longer your timber will last.
 Keeping on top of your decking projects, wooden garages and decking boards is the key to long-lasting DIY projects and value for money!

 This all depends on the environment and elements of being outside.
 If your timber is in the ground then its lifespan will be severely reduced.
 If you keep treating your timber then it will last 10,20,30 years!